owenworley/FTWButton/README.md

 ## Built-in Styles

-This code is a bit verbose, so we've included several default styles, with colors chosen our designer.
+This code is a bit verbose, so we've included several default styles, with colors chosen by our designer.

 These styles are:

-* A disabled style (gray gradient background, gray text
+* A disabled style (gray gradient background, gray text)
 * A delete style (red)
 * A gray style
 * A light blue style